Can Your Employer Delay Your UAE Gratuity? What the Law Says

 Gratuity should be paid as part of final settlement after the last working day.
 Long unexplained delays should be documented and escalated.

 UAE final settlement practice centres on prompt payment after employment ends.
-Employees should receive gratuity, salary, leave encashment, and other dues without indefinite delay.
+The employer should close salary, gratuity, leave encashment, reimbursements, and lawful deductions without turning the process into an indefinite wait.

 What to collect before complaining

-Keep your contract, payslips, resignation or termination notice, attendance records, leave balance, settlement sheet, and bank statements showing non-payment.
+Keep your employment contract, offer letter, salary revision letters, payslips, resignation or termination notice, attendance records, leave balance, settlement sheet, clearance emails, and bank statements showing non-payment.
+If you have only screenshots, save the original messages too.

 FAQ